How to Target Acne and Dark Spots at the Same Time

 Should I use salicylic acid or turmeric for acne-prone skin with dark spots?

-Both can work, but turmeric is gentler and addresses dark spots simultaneously.
-Salicylic acid effectively clears pores but doesn't fade pigmentation.
+Both can work, but turmeric is gentler and addresses dark spots at the same time.
+Salicylic acid effectively clears pores but does not fade pigmentation.

 Many people use both: salicylic acid for active breakouts (spot treatment), turmeric products for overall routine.
 This combination approach works well for dual concerns.